Stair Runners & False Stair Treads

 Building A New Home?
 Save on Tread Costs

 Standard hardwood treads can become pricey especially if you're facing twelve to fifteen steps for example.
 Raw material costs can run anywhere between $30 and $100 for each tread depending on the species.
 Instead veneered partial treads used purely for aesthetic purposes can be used.

-Upon installation the two pieces are installed in conjunction with plywood.
-Once completed, stair runners are installed over the plywood hiding the underside.
+Upon installation the two pieces are installed in conjunction with plywood or over existing stairs in stairs like the one shown above.
+Once completed, stair runners are installed over and hiding the underside.